fastapi/fastapi/deployment.md

 ### Traefik Environment Variables

-The Traefik Docker Compose file expects some environment variables to be set.
+The Traefik Docker Compose file expects some environment variables to be set in your terminal before starting it.
+You can do it by running the following commands in your remote server.

 * Create the username for HTTP Basic Auth, e.g.: